Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 The mammalian repository extends the biological question.
 It does not retroactively change the data or results of this focused elephant project.

-🔗 Open the expanded mammalian repository

 </details>

 📖 Publication & Citation

-Rawat, R. R., Nadar, S., & Uppal, G. K. (2026).Comparative In-Silico Mapping of TP53 Mutation Hotspots in Elephants: A Responsible Bioinformatics Innovation Contributing to Cancer Research.In Ideathon on Vikshit Bharat: Ideas, Innovation and Impact, Chapter 11, pp. 123–138.https://doi.org/10.25215/9141002199
+Rawat, R. R., Nadar, S., & Uppal, G. K. (2026).Comparative In-Silico Mapping of TP53 Mutation Hotspots in Elephants: A Responsible Bioinformatics Innovation Contributing to Cancer Research.In Ideathon on Vikshit Bharat: Ideas, Innovation and Impact, Chapter 11, pp. 123–138. https://doi.org/10.25215/9141002199

 <div align="center">